ippontech/blog-usa/posts/sync-two-s3-buckets-using-cdk-and-a-lambda-layer-containing-the-aws-cli.md

 ![CloudWatch](https://raw.githubusercontent.com/falydoor/blog-usa/blog-lambda-awscli/images/2021/03/lambda-awscli-cloudwatch.png)

-Check the destination bucket to make sure that the COVID data were correctly synced:
+Check the destination bucket to make sure that the COVID data was correctly synced:

 ![Destination Bucket](https://raw.githubusercontent.com/falydoor/blog-usa/blog-lambda-awscli/images/2021/03/lambda-awscli-destination-bucket.png)

 # Caveats

-The main "issue" with AWS Lambda is the 15 minutes timeout which mean that the Lambda can timeout before the end of the syncing process in case of a large bucket.
-The good news is that the Lambda can just rerun and continue the syncing process until it's over because files are created on the fly.
-It might be a good idea to do the first sync manually as a large amount of data will take multiple hours.
-Then depending on your use case, you can just reduce the schedule to run the Lambda every 30 minutes for example.
+The main "issue" with AWS Lambda is the "15-minute timeout," which essentially means that the Lambda can timeout before the end of the syncing process in case of a large bucket.
+The good news is that the Lambda can just re-run and continue the syncing process until it's over because files are created on the fly.

-For now, the layer use the AWS CLI V1 and Python 2.7, but I am positive that the Lambda layer will be updated to package more recent versions.
-Also, for the timeout issue, take a look at [AWS Step Functions](https://aws.amazon.com/step-functions/) and automatic retries.
+It might be a good idea to do the first sync **manually**, as a large amount of data will take multiple hours.
+Then, depending on your use case, you can just reduce the schedule to run the Lambda every 30 minutes, for example.

 Need help using the latest AWS technologies?
 Need help modernizing your legacy systems to implement these new tools?
 Ippon can help!
 Send us a line at [contact@ippon.tech](mailto:contact@ippon.tech).